-The humidity and temperature measurements are complemented by wind measurements of two DLs which are operated continuously.
-One DL is dedicated to observe the vertical wind with turbulent resolving resolution of 1 s and 30 m in a constant vertical steering mode.
-The other DL is operated in 6-beam VAD (velocity azimuth display) mode to detect profiles of horizontal wind (Choukulkar et al, 2017).
+The humidity and temperature measurements are complemented by wind measurements of two DLs that are operated continuously.
+One DL is dedicated to observing the vertical wind with a turbulent resolving resolution of 1 s and 30 m in a constant vertical steering mode.
+The other DL is operated in six-beam VAD (velocity azimuth display) mode to detect profiles of horizontal wind (Choukulkar et al., 2017).
 These measurements also have turbulence resolution with 90 s and 21 m.
-Wulfmeyer et al. (2016) showed that this measurement combination of DIAL, RRL, and DL is crucial for measuring fluxes through the ABL and for developing new turbulence parameterizations.
-In combination with additional cross-track scanning DLs the measurement setup for SL profiling (Späth et al., 2016) can be achieved and used for mapping land surface fluxes.
-Additional instruments, e.g., DLs for cross-track scanning will be provided by project partners.
+Wulfmeyer et al. (2016) showed that this measurement combination of DIAL, RRL and DL is crucial for measuring fluxes through the ABL and for developing new turbulence parameterizations.
+In combination with additional cross-track-scanning DLs the measurement setup for SL profiling (Späth et al., 2016) can be achieved and used for mapping land surface fluxes.
+Additional instruments, e.g., DLs for cross-track scanning, will be provided by project partners.

 During cloudy and rainy weather situation one Doppler cloud radar (DCR) is operated in vertical stare mode.
 The DCR is a MIRA-36 of Metek GmbH (Görsdorf et al., 2015).
-The recorded DCR data has resolutions of 1 s and 30 m.
-To characterize rain in more detail a micro rain radar (MRR, Metek GmbH) and an optical distrometer (ParSiVel) are installed as well.
-All instruments except DIAL and RRL are operated continuously and quicklooks of measurements are available in near real-time on the LAFO website https://lafo.uni-hohenheim.de/en.
+The recorded DCR data have resolutions of 1 s and 30 m.
+To characterize rain in more detail a micro rain radar (MRR, Metek GmbH) and an optical disdrometer (ParSiVel) are installed as well.
+All instruments except DIAL and RRL are operated continuously and quicklooks of measurements are available in near real-time on the LAFO website https: //lafo.uni-hohenheim.de/en (last access: 19 January 2023).

-3.2 Second LAFO component: soil and land-surface measurements
+3.2 Second LAFO component: soil and land surface measurements

-The second component combines sensors that determine energy fluxes at the land surface as well as state variables of soil.
-Surface energy fluxes are derived from long-term eddy-covariance measurements at two stations at the Heidfeldhof (Figure 2).
-The stations are each fully equipped with a 3 m mast and sensors to measure CO_2/H_2O concentrations, 3D wind components with a sonic anemometer, and up-/downwelling shortwave (SW) and longwave (LW) radiation to access the net radiation Q_n .
-This instrumentation allows to investigate the energy partitioning of Q_n into sensible and latent surface heat fluxes S_0 and L_0 , respectively, as well as ground heat flux G. All meteorological variables like air temperature, humidity, pressure and precipitation are collected, as well as soil water content, soil temperature and matric potential at five soil depths (5, 15, 30, 45 and 75 cm) and averaged over 30 min time intervals.
-Variables to determine fluxes are recorded with 10 Hz and processed with TK3.1 (Mauder and Foken, 2015) resulting in 30-minutes values.
-The used sensors, characteristics, and methods are identical to Wizemann et al. (2015).
+The second component combines sensors that determine energy fluxes at the land surface and state variables of soil.

+Surface energy fluxes are derived from long-term eddy covariance measurements at two stations at the Heidfeldhof (Fig. 2).
+The stations are each fully equipped with a 3 m mast and sensors to measure CO2/H2O concentrations, 3D wind components with a sonic anemometer, and upwelling and downwelling shortwave (SW) and longwave (LW) radiation to access the net radiation Q_n .
+This instrumentation allows for the investigation of the energy partitioning of Q_n into sensible and latent surface heat fluxes S_0 and L_0 , respectively, as well as ground heat flux G. All meteorological variables like air temperature, humidity, pressure and precipitation are collected, as are soil water content, soil temperature and matric potential at five soil depths (5, 15, 30, 45 and 75 cm) and averaged over 30 min time intervals.
+Variables to determine fluxes are recorded with 10 Hz and processed with TK3.1 (Mauder and Foken, 2015), resulting in 30 min values.
+The used sensors, characteristics and methods are identical to Wizemann et al. (2015).